Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 And then, when the video picks up again, the input rate rises sharply.
 SRT would not start up again fast enough on output because of the time it takes to measure the speed.
-Packets might be accumulated in the SRT's sender buffer and, as a result, delayed causing their too late arrival at the decoder and possible drops by the receiver.
+Packets might be accumulated in the SRT's sender buffer and delayed as a result, causing them to arrive too late at the decoder, and possible drops by the receiver.

-A proposed solution is to have SRT take the input rate configuration from the encoder, measure the actual input, and use whichever value is larger (HYBRIDBW mode).
-Combining the two methods overcomes the deficiencies of each.
+HYBRIDBW mode combines the two methods above and overcomes the deficiencies of each.
+SRT takes the input rate configuration from the encoder, measures the actual input, and uses whichever value is larger.

-The following table shows the summary of modes, variables need to be set (v) or ignored (-) and formula for MAX_BW calculation for a particular mode:
+The following table shows a summary of the bandwidth configuration modes, the variables that need to be set (✓) or ignored (-), and the formula for calculating MAX_BW in each case:

 ~~~
 | Mode / Variable | MAX_BW | INPUT_BW | OVERHEAD |